CynicDog/cynicdog.github.io/_posts/2025-07-12-cli-sdk-in-devops.md

 ---
 layout: post
-title: Choosing Between CLI and SDK in DevOps: A Practical Guide
+title: "Choosing Between CLI and SDK in DevOps: A Practical Guide"
 date: 2025-07-12 21:46:01 +09:00
-tags: [devops, azure, sdk, cli, automation]
+tags: []
+mermaid: true
 ---

 > In this article, we’ll explore important considerations when choosing between CLI and SDK tools in real-world DevOps pipelines.
+>
-Along the way, we’ll uncover practical lessons and best practices — including how both CLI and SDK bring unique strengths to automation, deployment, and maintainability.
+> Along the way, we’ll uncover practical lessons and best practices — including how both CLI and SDK bring unique strengths to automation, deployment, and maintainability.

 ## Introduction